 Vitamin D toxicity is usually caused by megadoses of vitamin D supplements — not by diet or sun exposure.
 That's because your body regulates the amount of vitamin D produced by sun exposure, and even fortified foods don't contain large amounts of vitamin D.

-The main consequence of vitamin D toxicity is a buildup of calcium in your blood (hypercalcemia), which can cause poor appetite, nausea and vomiting.
-Weakness, frequent urination and kidney problems also may occur.
+The main consequence of vitamin D toxicity is a buildup of calcium in your blood (hypercalcemia), which can cause nausea and vomiting, weakness, and frequent urination.
+Symptoms might progress to bone pain and kidney problems, such as the formation of calcium stones.

-Treatment includes the stopping of excessive vitamin D intake.
-Your doctor also may prescribe intravenous fluids and medications, such as corticosteroids or bisphosphonates.
+Treatment includes stopping vitamin D intake and restricting dietary calcium.
+Your doctor might also prescribe intravenous fluids and medications, such as corticosteroids or bisphosphonates.

 See more Expert Answers